Diazepam

 Seizure Disorders

-Rectal administration may be useful for out-of-hospital management (e.g., at home or school, during transport to an emergency room) of status attacks and acute repetitive seizures (i.e., serial, cyclic, cluster, breakthrough, or crescendo seizures).
+Rectal administration of diazepam may be useful for out-of-hospital management (e.g., at home or school, during transport to an emergency room) of status attacks and acute repetitive seizures (i.e., serial, cyclic, cluster, breakthrough, or crescendo seizures).

 Alcohol Withdrawal